jemalloc/jemalloc/INSTALL.md

     Statically link against the specified libunwind.a rather than dynamically linking with -lunwind.

+* `--disable-thp`

+    Disable transparent huge page (THP) integration.
+This option can be useful when cross compiling.

 * `--disable-fill`

     Disable support for junk/zero filling of memory.
 See the "opt.junk" and